 - Organize regional events; connect donors with Heritage executives and experts in an effort to advance their relationship with the organization.

-Experience: At least 5 years in fundraising, planned giving, sales, or marketing.
+Experience: At least 4 years in fundraising, planned giving, sales, or marketing in related field.

 - Understanding of and committed to the Heritage mission and vision for America, and the department's goals and objectives.

 - Excellent communication skills; highly developed verbal skills; ability to request and conduct one-on-one meetings with donors & prospects and make solicitations.